northwesternmutual/kanali/README.md

     -u, --enable-cluster-ip                  Enables to use of cluster ip as opposed to Kubernetes DNS for upstream routing.
     -m, --enable-mock                        Enables Kanali's mock responses feature.
 Read the documentation for more information.
     -t, --enable-proxy-protocol              Maintain the integrity of the remote client IP address when incoming traffic to Kanali includes the Proxy Protocol header.
-    -e, --enable-tracing                     Enables end to end tracing powered by opentracing.
     -f, --header-mask-value string           Sets the value to be used when omitting header values. (default "ommitted") -h, --help                               help for start
     -i, --influxdb-addr string               Influxdb address.
 Addr should be of the form 'http://host:port' or 'http://[ipv6-host%zone]:port' (default "monitoring-influxdb.kube-system.svc.cluster.local")